deanebarker/contentful-code-editor/README.md

 (Field _IDs_ are provided -- these need to be identical, since the extension will search for these IDs.
 You can _name_ the fields whatever you like.)

-* **description (short text):** Just a description of what the settings should apply to.
-This field is really just for displaying the name in list of content when browsing.
+* **description (short text):** Just a description of what the settings should apply to, for display as the title of the entry in the list of content when browsing.
+Has no impact other than explanatory.
 * **appliesTo (short text, list):** A list of the "typeName/fieldName" combinations for which these settings should apply.
 A value in this list is matched to locate settings for a particular type/field combination.
 * **settingData (JSON):** A JSON object of settings for the Code Mirror constructor.
 This JSON object is passed into the constructor, unaltered.
 (Some examples provided below.)
 * **scriptUrls (long text)**: A set of URLs (one per line) that should be loaded as Javascript includes (SCRIPT tags)
 * **stylesheetUrls (long text):** A set of URLs (one per line) that should be loaded as stylesheets (LINK tags)
 * **additionalCss (longtext):** Any additional CSS that should be loaded in the HEAD tag of the UI extension document in a single STYLE tag.
-Use this to style the Code Mirror instance, using the `.CodeMirror` class.
+Use this to style the CodeMirror instance, using the `.CodeMirror` class.

 ## Settings Data Examples